 With three new integrations for the API Server, Controller Manager, and Scheduler, alongside Datadog’s existing etcd integration, you can collect key metrics from all four components of the Control Plane and visualize them in one place.

 Monitoring the components of the Control Plane allows you to more rapidly troubleshoot scheduling and orchestration issues that arise in your cluster.
-The metrics surrounding the Control Plane give a detailed view into the performance of the master components, including real-time data on their overall workload and latencies.
+The metrics surrounding the Control Plane give a detailed view into its performance, including real-time data on its overall workload and latencies.

 To get a better understanding of the Control Plane and how to monitor it, below we’ll dig a bit deeper into the inner workings of each component.

 The API Server is the gateway to the Kubernetes cluster and acts as a central hub for all users, components, and automation processes.
 Alongside gRPC communication, the API Server also implements a RESTful API over HTTP and is responsible for storing API objects into etcd.
 The API Server also listens to the Kubernetes API and implements a number of verbs:

 - GET: retrieves specific information about a resource (e.g., data from a specific pod)

 - LIST: retrieves an inventory of Kubernetes objects (e.g., a list of all pods in a given namespace)

 - POST: creates a new resource based on a JSON object sent with the request

 - DELETE: removes a resource from the cluster (e.g., deleting a pod)